 To see the visualization options available for a particular visualization type, click that type on the Visualization Types documentation page.

-This example shows some of the visualization settings chosen for a stacked area chart showing the sales for each category over time:
+This example shows some of the visualization settings chosen for a stacked area chart showing the orders for each category over time:

 Specifying LookML Fields to Include in the Visualization